ramp.json Example

 Section titled “Proactive Discovery (Preferred)”The agent checks /.well-known/ramp.json before attempting to access content:

 1. Agent wants content from techprovider.com2.
 GET https://techprovider.com/.well-known/ramp.json3.
-Finds Exchange endpoint: marketplace.ssp-alpha.com/v14.
+Finds Exchange endpoint: exchange.ssp-alpha.com/v14.
 Calls DiscoverResources → gets Offers with pricing5.
 Calls ExecuteTransaction → gets signed URL6.
 Fetches content from CDNFallback Discovery (via 403)

 Section titled “Fallback Discovery (via 403)”If the agent doesn’t know about RAMP and tries to crawl directly: